ali-20984/machinit/readme.md

 - `--restart-ui` — After a successful run, perform the final UI restart step (Dock/Finder/etc.).
 - `--update-shell` — Only update `~/.aliases` and `~/.functions` then exit (runs `scripts/012_install_dotfiles.sh --only-shell`).
 - `--reset-finder-view` — Remove per-folder `.DS_Store` files under the user's home and set Finder list-view defaults.
 - `--pin-sidebar` — Pin configured Finder sidebar items (Downloads / Projects) then exit.
+By default the installer uses the bundled FinderSidebarEditor implementation located at `scripts/lib/FinderSidebarEditor.py`.
+	- `--pin-sidebar-use-mysides` — When used with `--pin-sidebar`, explicitly request that the installer use the `mysides` tool instead of the default FinderSidebarEditor.
 - `--clear-logs` — Remove all files under `./logs/` and exit.
 - `--resume-failure` — Resume a previously failed run using the script name recorded in `logs/last_failed`.
 - `--exit` — Immediate no-op exit (used for testing/CI flows).